Semantic-Org/Semantic-UI/README.md

 We need people who can contribute to translations of Semantic UI's documentation.

 Please [reach out by e-mail](mailto:jack@semantic-ui.com) if you can help.

-### Bugs and Issues

-> Semantic UI is production ready, but is "pre-release" until build and theming tools are available, and documentation is complete for all components.

-Please [share any issues](https://github.com/Semantic-Org/Semantic-UI/issues?state=open) you may have.
-We need your help to get all the kinks out.

-If you are reporting a bug *you must create a test-case*.
-You can [fork this jsfiddle](http://jsfiddle.net/Vbr9d/42/) to get you started.

-If you need help, come hang out in `#semantic-ui` on *irc.freenode.net*.
-Click here to use [webchat](http://webchat.freenode.net/?randomnick=1&channels=%23semantic-ui&prompt=1&uio=OT10cnVlJjExPTEyMwb9).

-### Browser Support

-* Last 2 Versions FF, Chrome, IE (aka 10+)
-* Safari 6
-* IE 9+ (Browser prefix only)
-* Android 4
-* Blackberry 10

 ## Getting Started